AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/GetStackGroup.md

 # GetStackGroup

-You can call this operation to query information about a stack group.
+You can call this operation to query the information of a stack group.

 ## Debugging